mossk92/KM/README.md

             Passion for driving efficiency and learning new skills.
         Code
             I really enjoy data and learning new skills.
 So being able to combine those two things would be amazing.
-            There has been a fairly recent shift in how technology is embedded into roles, and I've seen leaders being more receptive to the 'ordinary' person being apple to apply any skills they have to improve processes (rather than sticky to traditional swim-lanes of roles).
+            There has been a fairly recent shift in how technology is embedded into roles, and I've seen leaders being more receptive to the 'ordinary' person being able to apply any skills they have to improve processes (rather than stick to traditional swim-lanes of roles).
             So, I have started seeing the ability to immediately apply new skills, even if there are no specific roles available.
             I'm really excited to be part of the 2021 She Codes Plus Brisbane Cohort, where I can learn lots of these skills.
         Work